jmratwork/techanalysissecmanage-crcz/docs/subcase_1c_guide.md

    sudo subcase_1c/scripts/start_cti_component.sh
    ```

-   Runs MISP, starts the `fetch-cti-feed` systemd service, and verifies NG-SIEM.
+   Runs MISP, starts the `fetch-cti-feed` systemd service, and verifies
-   Port verification uses the same built-in method to avoid disallowed tools.
-   Use `CTI_OFFLINE=1` or run the fetch script with `--offline` to skip external
+   NG‑SIEM.
+Use `CTI_OFFLINE=1` or run the fetch script with `--offline` to
-   downloads when network access is unavailable.
+   skip external downloads when network access is unavailable.

 3. **Launch the C2 server**